hy2850/timer-react/src/pomodoro_timer-copy.md

   - [x] <span style="color:blue">[25Aug21'R']</span> Focus to timer when clicking notification
 - [ ] For invalid input in writableClock, use small overlay popup for notification (called 'toast'? - more like a tooltip)
+- [ ] Toast notification for genSettings saved

 </br>